univention/intercom-service/intercom-variants-eval/eval_english.md

 * some logging implementations (not needed, the important ones are there)

 ## KrakenD Problems
-No Wildcards really means we have to config every single request.
-Also, there is no OpenAPI Config generated.
+* No Wildcards really means we have to config every single request.
+* Also, there is no OpenAPI Config generated.
+* OAuth is only client credentials for a service account (i.e. krakend logs into keycloak and tells the upstream apps that it is krakend)
+* TODO: Find out if krakenD even supports hiding credentials from the client.